NoHaxsJustAsian/reciept-ocr-to-notion/README.md

 > **Note:** I know receipt is spelled incorrectly, the domain was cheaper.
 LOL.

-> **Note:** If the OCR doesn't work, its because I am poor and am hosting the backend on Render...
-Please just wait 2 minutes and it will work...
+> **Note:** If the OCR doesn't work, its because I am poor and am hosting the backend on a free server...

+## How to use
+1. If the server is not already running, please press "Start Server" and wait about 2 minutes
+2. If you want to sync with Notion, follow the steps in "How to sync with Notion" below
+3. Upload your image
+4. Press "Process Receipt"

 ## How sync with Notion